Polaris Usage Guide

 /compactin Claude Code when context gets heavy during long execution phases. - Use

 /reactor/tailwindwhen you need them.
-These are on-demand commands — they only load into context when invoked, keeping your baseline token usage low. - When in doubt, check the skills.
-They're in
+These are on-demand commands — they only load into context when invoked, keeping your baseline token usage low. - Use

 .claude/skills/and.claude/agents/— read them if you forget the conventions.